 Pressure-Assisted Toilets: Everything You Need to Know

-Last Updated on May 18, 2022 by toilethaven
+Last Updated on August 25, 2023 by toilethaven

 What is a Pressure-Assisted Toilet?

 So, how is a pressure-assisted toilet different from a gravity flush toilet?
-Pressure-assisted toilets are actually a minor modification of the basic gravity flush toilets.
+Pressure-assisted toilets are a minor modification of the basic gravity flush toilets.
 As a matter of fact, you wouldn’t tell a pressure-assisted toilet and a gravity flush toilet apart by just looking at them.
 You would need to remove the tank lid of each.

-Pressure-assisted toilets can and have actually exploded.
+Pressure-assisted toilets can and have exploded.
 This happens at or near the vessel weld seam.
 When that happens, the water stored in the vessel under pressure is released suddenly, lifting off the lid and shuttering the tank.

 How a Pressure-Assist Toilet Works